Vince's Complete GRE Math Concepts Guide

 This is why I preach "use ETS" ad nauseam.

 However - you do need experience with hard questions.
 If you've already found the best way to solve all the ETS questions, I recommend doing some hard official GMAT problem solving questions.
-Get any edition of the GMAT official guide or the GMAT quant review for those.
-I also recommend Gregmat's practice questions and mini quizzes (for quant only).
+Get any edition of the GMAT official guide or the GMAT quant review for those, or use this site.
+I also recommend Gregmat's practice questions and mini exams, or especially his timed quant sections.

 I have plenty of stories of people who switched from GMAT to GRE and crushed GRE quant, so GMAT can definitely help you get ready for the GRE.
 The concepts are almost exactly the same!